Fictive-Flame/www/src/content/gear.md

       - Apple MacBook Pro M3 Max (128GB)
   - heading: Power
     entries:
-       - Smallrig VB99 99wh Battery
+       - Smallrig VB99 99wh battery
-       - Smallrig VB99 Pro 99wh Battery (2)
+       - Smallrig VB99 Pro 99wh battery (2)
+       - Sony NP-F battery (6)

 ---

 We know gear isn't everything, but it does help you accomplish the goal of crafting a professional look.
 Below are a few tools of our trade.